RamKumarYadav1/TeachMint-Automation-Framework/README.md

 11. Intellij IDE

 #### About:
-• We can perform Automation Testing of NopCommerce (https://accounts.teachmint.com) web application using this Test Automation Framework.
+• We can perform Automation Testing of TechMint (https://accounts.teachmint.com) web application using this Test Automation Framework.

 •	We can also generate Automation Test Reports after running the Automation Test Scripts.